 Overview

-Neoen has been selected by Forestry Corporation to investigate the potential to develop a wind farm in its pine plantation in southern NSW’s Bondo region.
+Neoen was selected by Forestry Corporation to investigate the potential to develop a wind farm in its pine plantation in southern NSW’s Bondo region.
 Read the media release.

 The aim is to investigate the opportunity for a wind farm which can power homes with clean energy, strengthen regional prosperity, and make a significant contribution to the state’s energy transition.